iAM-ashad/To-Do-App/README.md

 FoxToDo is a modern, clean, and fully offline Android to‑do application built using **Kotlin**, **Jetpack Compose**, **Hilt**, **Room**, and **MVVM with Clean Architecture principles**.
 It includes a rich calendar view, task management with priorities, categories, and a profile dashboard with analytics.

-This README describes the architecture, features, modules, technology stack, and how to run and extend the project.
+This README describes the architecture, features, modules, technology stack, and how to run the project.

 ---